Nike v. Adidas: Soccer World Cup sponsors gear up for England, Spain finale

 NEW YORK/LONDON, Aug 17 (Reuters) - When England and Spain face off in Sunday's Women's World Cup final, there will be more than sporting pride at stake.
 A potential multimillion dollar sales boost is also on the table for the winning team's sponsor - Nike, or Adidas.

 Sports sponsorship is a huge driver of sales for apparel manufacturers.
-In 2019, Nike's home jersey for the World Cup-winning U.S. National Women's Team became the top-selling soccer jersey, for both men and women, ever sold on its website, executives told investors.
+In 2019, Nike's home jersey for the World Cup-winning U.S. National Women's Team became the top-selling soccer jersey, for both men and women, ever sold in a single season on its website, executives told investors.

 Overall revenue in the first quarter after the tournament grew 10%, Nike said, including double-digit growth in the company's women's business "off the back of an incredible summer of celebrating female athletes."